Special Education Needs

 The school co manages the contract for the hearing impaired children (see also the HI page H.I.
 Provision) having gained the contract to do so from the Local Authority.
 This is a county wide provision that is known for excellence.
 The staff who are available to support our children with additional needs are very skilled.
 They are extremely committed to giving the very best education possible to the children they have a responsibility for.

-Mrs Taylor provides daily input for the hearing impaired pupils to develop their speech, language and communication skills.
-She also co-ordinates the provisions at Parkfields Middle School and Harlington Upper School to ensure a smooth transition for hearing impaired pupils.
+Mrs Crellin provides daily input for the hearing impaired pupils to develop their speech, language and communication skills.

 Mrs S Watton NNEB for Hearing Impaired Pre-school and Reception Children